Guest Blogs, Writing Advice Guest Blogger Guest Blogs, Writing Advice Guest Blogger

 Story structure can help you with pacing

 Much like sentence structure, story structure can be a great way to determine the pacing of your story and where you might be doing really well in terms of tension and pacing and where your story might be sagging a little.
-The 3-Act Story Structure is just one (popular) example.
+The 3-Act Story Structure is just one example.

 I think a lot of writers have a hard time with pacing because many of us grew up learning about the 5 elements of plot with a very set-in-stone triangular structure, but I like to think of plot as more of a bell curve.
-In the graphics below, you’ll see the 5 Elements of Plot versus the Plot Bell Curve (based on the 3 Act-Story Structure) and how pacing looks with each of these story structuring methods.
+In the graphics below, you’ll see the 5 Elements of Plot (based on Freytag’s Pyramid) versus the Plot Bell Curve (based on the 3 Act-Story Structure) and how pacing looks with each of these story structuring methods.

 The issue with the Elements of Plot is that this structure allows entirely too much time to pass between major plot points.
 This is where many writers’ issues with the “sagging middle” originate from.
 Look at the bell curve, where tension is kept evenly from plot point to plot point.
 Instead of a terribly slow and steady incline, the rising action builds tension right from the inciting incident and falling action slows tension from the midpoint to the confrontation.